-When an OVP is detected on the SNSBOOST pin, the PFC always stops switching.
-The response of the LLC can be set to either continue operation or stop switching.
+When an OVP is detected on the SNSBOOST pin, the response of the LLC can be set to either continue operation or stop switching.
 A delay can be set to either 5 ms, 50 ms, or 1250 ms.

 Power limit